Student Life

 Cable Hook-up: Available, residents to provide their own TVs

-Kitchen: Private kitchen in each apartment; includes full size refrigerator, oven and microwave (share your kitchen with your roommate)
+Kitchen: Private kitchen in each apartment; includes full-size refrigerator, oven and microwave.

 Distance from Metrorail Station: 1 block

-Our staff members are committed to your professional and personal success.
-Full-time staff meet with students regularly to check in on how their internships are going, help connect them to professionals for informational interviews, and to give on advice on how to balance class and internship hours.
+Full-time staff meet with students regularly to check in on how their internships are going, help connect them to professionals for informational interviews and give advice on how to balance class and internship hours.
 We also have former program participants living with students in the residence hall to serve the role of resident advisor.
-They have weekly office hours and are available to help you adjust to your new environment and provide support throughout the summer.

 Hailey Carter, Virginia Commonwealth University